 Polling mode is good for scenarios that involve Tentacles being behind NAT or a dynamic IP address.
 A good example might be servers at branch offices or a chain of retail stores, where the IP address of each server running Tentacle changes.

-To install and configure Tentacles in polling mode, see the Windows Targets (Tentacles) documentation.
+To install and configure Tentacles in polling mode, see either:

 SSL offloading is not supported